opencog/rocca/README.md

 to reopen the directory in a container if you have its _Remote-Containers_ extension installed.

 Running the provided configuration will start a JupyterLab instance that will be available on port 8888.

-**You have to inspect `.devcontainer/docker-compose.yml` and take care to set environment variables mentioned there.**

-There is also the `.devcontainer/docker-compose-custom.yml` that you can use to add your own configuration, matching your personal needs.